kubernetes/cloud-provider-alibaba-cloud/docs/getting-started.md

 ## Deploy out-of-tree CloudProvider in Alibaba Cloud.

-### Bring up a latest supported Kubernetes Cluster of version v1.10 with Kubeadm.
+### Set up a latest supported Kubernetes Cluster of version v1.10+ with Kubeadm.

 Kubeadm is an official installation tool for kubernetes.
 You could bring up a single master kubernetes cluster by following the instruction in this [page](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/).

+1. install Docker or other CRI runtime: https://kubernetes.io/docs/setup/cri/
+2. install kubeadm, kubelet and kubectl: https://kubernetes.io/docs/setup/independent/install-kubeadm/
+3. update kubelet info with provider id info and restart kubelet: You should provide ```--hostname-override=${REGION_ID}.${INSTANCE_ID} --provider-id=${REGION_ID}.${INSTANCE_ID}``` arguments in all of your kubelet unit file.
+The format is ```${REGION_ID}.${INSTANCE_ID}```.
+See [kubelet.service](examples/kubelet.service) for more details.
-Be advise that kubeadm accept a serious of certain parameters to customize your cluster with kubeadm.conf file.
-If you want to use your own secure ETCD cluster or image repository, you may find the template [kubeadm.conf](examples/kubeadm.conf) is useful.
+4. init kubeadm: Be advised that kubeadm accept a serious of certain parameters to customize your cluster with kubeadm.conf file.
+If you want to use your own secure ETCD cluster or image repository, you may find the template [kubeadm.conf](examples/kubeadm.conf) or [kubeadm-new.conf for k8s 1.12+](examples/kubeadm.conf) is useful.

 Run the command below to initialize a kubernetes cluster.
 ```$bash